Obstetricians for Reproductive Justice

 What does my donation go to?

 Saving the country (jk…or not).
-Funds go directly to organizational support (the boring stuff like assistants and website maintenance), community support (the more interesting stuff like creating educational materials, helping local groups or advocacy leaders fund program needs, fulfilling abortion clinic wish lists, and other practical support needs that will all vary based on what a community needs), and production costs to tell the essential post-Roe harm stories unravelling all across the country, legal, security, and travel costs.
+Funds will go directly to organizational support, community support (creating educational materials, helping local groups or advocacy leaders fund program needs, and other practical support needs that vary based on community needs), production costs (to tell the essential post-Roe harm stories unraveling across the country) legal, security, and travel costs.
 You can see more about what that looks like here.

 Are you making money off of this work?